wxf5858/Git_Practice/README.md

 Repository to upload your first commit

 For new members:
+## 1st Exercise:

 * Create Your_Name.txt file
-* Upload to this repository
+* Upload to github your file
+## 2nd Exercise:
+* sync your local repository with github (git pull)
+* Create your own branch
+* Add to MemberList.txt your name